-Nowadays there are so many financial experts selling books, holding seminars, webinars etc. Most of the advice they give is good and has helped many people to get out of debt.
-I however do not agree with all of the financial experts out there but that is a whole other story.
+Nowadays there are so many financial experts selling books, holding seminars, webinars etc. Most of the money advice they give is good and some of it has helped people to get out of debt.

 Below is some advice I put together on how to make and save money in your daily life.

 1. Pay cash for everything if you can.
 Handing over your hard earned cash makes you feel the pain of parting with it.
-You will avoid getting into debt if you can just avoid credit cards all together.
-If you have to use a credit card, use a pre-paid.
+You will avoid going into debt if you can just limit the use of credit cards all together.
+If you have to use a credit card, use a pre-paid one.

-2. Shop around for auto-insurance and do not just settle for the first company you find.
-Take a look around and get quotes from more than one company.
-Compare an pick the best.
+2. Shop around for auto-insurance.
+Don’t just settle for the first auto insurance company you find.
+Take a look around and get some quotes from other companies.
+Compare before you choose one.

 3. If your internet bill is too high, call your internet service provider.
 See if there’s any way to lower your bill.
-Sometimes if you threaten to go to the competitor and they usually will work with you to lower your monthly cost (it doesn’t hurt to try!).
+Sometimes if you threaten to go to the competitor they might work with you to lower your monthly cost (it doesn’t hurt to try!).

 4. Use eBates !
-I always kick myself every time I shop without going through this site.
-You can get cash back for your purchases from major retailers such as Walmart, Amazon, Macy’s, Dell, Overstock etc.
+I always kick myself every time I shop without them.
+You can get cash back for your online purchases from major retailers such as Walmart, Amazon, Macy’s, Dell, Overstock etc.

-5. Shop for seasonal supplies when it’s not the season.
-For example, shop for Christmas decorations when it’s not yet Christmas, Easter when it’s not Easter etc.
+5. Shop for seasonal supplies during the off season.
+For example, you should shop for Christmas decorations when it’s not yet Christmas season, Easter when it’s not Easter etc.

-6. Find a second job/side hustle if you have debt that you need to pay off or if you want to build up a savings.
+6. Find a second job or a side hustle if you have debt that you need to pay off or if you want to build up a savings.
 Paying off your debt will be much easier if have disposable income.

 8. Shop consignment/thrift stores.
-You can find really good toys, clothes, books etc. on consignment.
-I have found some really good books and even home decor that was gently used and looks brand new!
+You can find gently used toys, clothes, books etc. all in really good shape!- I have found some really cool books and even some awesome paintings and home decor by shopping at consignment stores!
 Make sure you go to the shops on the better side of town.

 10. Shop off season when it comes to clothes.
 For example, buy your winter clothes in the spring and your summer clothes too.
-If there’s a winter coat you’ve been eyeing, buy it off season, there’s more chances that it will be on sale!
+If there’s a winter coat you’ve been eyeing down, buy it off season, (there’s a chance that it will be on sale)!

 11. Have a no spending week.
-Challenge yourself to not spend money on wants such as clothes, shoes, eating out etc. for one or two weeks every month.
-You will be surprised by how much money you will save in the long run.
+Challenge yourself to not spend money on things such as clothes, shoes, eating out etc. for one or two weeks every month.
+You will be surprised by how much money you will save in the long run by doing this.